thomas-pickford/strava-analysis/README.md

 ### Version 0.1.1
 - Implement `get_summary` to print overview of activity stats
-- Format time h:m:s instead of m:s
+- Format time h : m : s instead of m:s

 ### Version 0.2.0
 - Restructure modules to create a strava crate.
 Expandable to encorporate more/all of the strava API